The Book We Own But Don’t Read

 What the World Would Look Like If We Actually Lived by It

 Imagine a world where those principles shaped our economies, our politics, our families, and our personal choices.
 Imagine businesses run on the principle that profit is not the only measure of success.
 Imagine nations that treated foreign policy as an exercise in justice rather than self-interest.
-Imagine communities where the lonely were sought out, the hungry were fed, and the broken were restored rather than discarded.
+Imagine communities where the lonely were helped out, the hungry were fed, and the broken were restored rather than discarded.

 Why We Reject It